SmartMeshFoundation/Photon-Monitoring/Photon Monitoring Service.md

 # Photon Monitoring Service
-Photon Monitoring Service, as SM, primarily focuses on mobile platforms.
+Photon Monitoring Service, as PM, primarily focuses on mobile platforms.
 As user's mobile devides disconnected from Photon, they would be automatically execute `UpdateTransfer` and `Punish` according to delegation, to secure user's assets.

 ## How to make a use of Photon Monitoring Service ?
-Well, how to use this SM service ?
+Well, how to use this PM service ?
 In-depth Tutorials will be presented below.

 ## Environment Construction
 A complete workflow of a Photon Monitoring Service, at least three nodes and a Photon Monitoring Service are required.